SpadeHeart

 Q: Why MHBC?

-Finally, we currently rely heavily on members to support and deliver our very successful teaching programme.
-The amount of effort involved is huge, from initial promotion campaigns, administration, weekly setting up and breaking down of classroom, providing the pre-dealt hands, delivering the class, supporting the learners in practice session, etc. The financial benefits from being CIO enable us to more easily support and continue this training, for example accessing paid-for help with outside trainers or moving the venue to our existing location to ease the logistics, and purchase audio-visual equipment needed.
-In turn this opens up the possibility of running other practice and training sessions for members
+Improved finances also enable us to more easily support and continue our training, for example if we need to access paid-for help with outside trainers, or moving the venue to our existing location to ease the logistics, and to potentially purchase audio-visual equipment.
+In turn this opens up the possibility of running other practice and training sessions for members.

 Q: In what respect is what MHBC does "charitable"?